Galeria-Kaufhof/jsonhomeclient/README.md

   // A link relation with template params TemplateLinkRelationType("http://spec.example.org/rels/artist") ))

-// Create the client, it loads the json home doc from the host val client1 = new JsonHomeClient(host1)
+// Create the client, it loads the json home doc from the host (using Play's WSClient for http)
+// In a non-Play app, the WSClient can be created via `new NingWSClient(new AsyncHttpClientConfig.Builder().build())`,
+// in this setup you should also `close()` the WSClient when the app is stopped. val client1 = new JsonHomeClient(host1, WS.client)

 // Create the cache, it will regularly (using the Akka scheduler) load json home doc
 // using the client.
 The initialTimeToWait is used for requests when the schedule did not yet
 // kick in (might happen e.g. in tests) so that the json home doc was not yet requested/loaded.